alpenlabs/faucet-api/README.md

 }
 ```

+For those who are compiler challenged, there are 0-dependency JavaScript and Python implementations of solvers in the `utils` directory.
+You can easily run the JS solver in your browser by running `just html-solver` and then navigating to http://localhost:3001.

 Once you find a solution, hex encode it and use it in a claim for either L1 or L2 funds:

 ### L1